-I promise you that when you decide to enjoy one of the horror cult classics I review in these pages you aren’t going to walk away disappointed.
+When you decide to enjoy one of the horror cult classics reviewed on these pages, you aren’t going to walk away disappointed.

 I assembled the items in this category because any horror fan having a proactive enthusiasm for any of them exhibits major enthusiasm in the genre.